Steps to getting your first license: Teens 15–17 years old

 - Be at least 16 years old.

-- Be a Washington resident (your license will show your address).
+- Be a Washington resident (your license will show this address).

 - Successfully complete a driver training course.